wellers/react-redux-ts-prototype/README.md

 ### Day-to-day dev

-1. Open `ecms-ts-prototype.sln` in Visual Studio
+1. Open `ts-prototype.sln` in Visual Studio
    - The NPM Task Runner should start running `npm run watch` in the background to continuously build the client-side app
    - The build output of the client-side app ends up in the `wwwroot` folder for ASP.NET Core
 2. Run the project